skuep/V0-DBM/README.md

 See the [Wikpedia](https://en.wikipedia.org/wiki/Differential_pulley) article for more information on how this pulley system works.
 In this case, I split up the central shaft (connecting the two unequal pulleys) into two shafts and connected them with a small belt.
 This way we eliminate the belt crossing.

 ## Why?
 I wanted a V0 Belt mod, that eliminates the 80T pulley for stepping down the motion and increasing torque that is used in all other belt mods.
+Also achieving relatively high mechanical advantage is no problem for differential pulley systems.
 In the differential pulley system, the "gear ratio" is integrated in the belt system.
-In this case, the two double pulleys have a teeth ratio of 24/30 (pulley A) and 24/32 (pulley B).
-According to the Wikipedia article, this results in the following mechanical advantage:
+In this case, the two double pulleys have a overall teeth ratio of 27/33.
+Taking the Wikipedia article as a base, the following formula calculates the mechanical advantage in this system:

-MA = 2/(1-r/R) = 2/(1-(24/30)*(24/32)) = 5
+MA = 2/(1-r/R)-1 = 2/(1-27/33)-1 = 10

-Together with the 20T motor pulley with 2mm pitch (i.e. 40mm per revolution), this achieves a 40mm/5=8mm per revolution Z-axis advance.
-The same as with the original leadscrew.
+Together with the 20T motor pulley with 2mm pitch (i.e. 40mm per revolution), this achieves a 40mm/10=4mm per revolution Z-axis advance or 0.01mm per stepper half-step.

 Also it looks cool and the mechanism is underrated.